mconstant/musig-banano/README.md

-# musig-nano
+# musig-banano

+## Building the wasm

+If you have [nix](https://nixos.org/download.html) (recommended)

+`$ make tools` to get all your dependencies

+then

+`$ make build` to build

+This will generate a wasm in `target/wasm32-unknown-unknown/release/musig_banano.wasm`

+## Background

+This is a fork (peel) of musig-nano adapted for [Banano](https://banano.cc)

 This is a Rust project that exports a C FFI which is documented in `interface.h`.
-It allows for N of N multisignature accounts with Nano.
+It allows for N of N multisignature accounts with Banano.

 An overview of the MuSig algorithm can be found here: https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures.html and the paper can be found here: https://eprint.iacr.org/2018/068